madisp/madisp.github.io/_posts/2013-12-30-drawable-cache-collisions.md

 * [Weird problem about an android drawable (StackOverflow)](http://stackoverflow.com/questions/4435099/weird-problem-about-an-android-drawable)
 * [ImageButton cannot use first alphabetical drawable in the res/drawable folder (AOSP bug tracker)](https://code.google.com/p/android/issues/detail?id=20283)

 The fix, if you need to support Gingerbread or older, is to usually add a *aaaa.png* or similarly named file to your project.
-If you have a lot of drawables then sometimes even that approach can fail (I've seen it happen).

-Because the fix is so weird I *really* wanted to find out what's going on.
-Hopefully this short series of posts will give some insights into the problem.
+If you have a lot of drawables then sometimes even that approach can fail, I've seen it happen.
+Because the fix is so weird I *really* needed to find out what's going on.

 ***TL;DR*** Before we move on, a quick fix that works even when the *aaaa.png* trick fails.
 Replace your `0x00000000` (transparent black) color resources with `0xff000000` (transparent white).

 ***Quick Investigation into the Patch***

-First off, lets take a look at the actual [patch](https://android-review.googlesource.com/#/c/15815/4/core/java/android/content/res/Resources.java) to get a sense of whats going on.
+First off, lets take a look at the [patch](https://android-review.googlesource.com/#/c/15815/4/core/java/android/content/res/Resources.java) introduced in Honeycomb.
 The commit adds a new `LongSparseArray` called `mColorDrawableCache`.
 Both colors and drawables used to share the same cache - `mDrawableCache` - but apparently the fix was to split them up.
 This is really interesting and basically points to a hash function / hashmap key collision between colors and drawables, i.e., collisions between a single type of drawables should still be non-existent.

+***Digging into the Caching Key***

 Lets take a look at how the hash is calculated in *Resources#loadDrawable*: